neoforged/Documentation/docs/blockentities/container.md

 A container may throw an exception if trying to access a slot that is beyond its container size.
 Alternatively, they may return `ItemStack.EMPTY`, as is the case with (for example) `SimpleContainer`.
 :::

+### `ContainerUser`s

+Living entities that are able to access containers implement `ContainerUser`.
+Each user defines whether it has a container open and the maximum block distance the entity can interact with the container.
+A `Container` calls `startOpen` with the `ContainerUser` when the container object is interacted with (e.g., right-clicking a chest), and `stopOpen` once the container object is closed (e.g., leaving the chest menu).

+These methods are typically used to keep track of the number of living entities that have the container open through the `ContainerOpenersCounter`, which is used for some entity AI and rendering.

 ## `Container`s on `ItemStack`s

 Until now, we mainly discussed `Container`s on `BlockEntity`s.
 However, they can also be applied to [`ItemStack`s][itemstack] using the `minecraft:container` [data component][datacomponent]: